I hate doing my nails. I can’t keep my hands still for the 5 minutes or so it takes nail polish to dry and it inevitably gets chipped.

 If you’re a regular reader here, you’ve already figured out what’s wrong with the application process.
 Yep, the UV ray lamp.

-It’s true that using this lamp causes a lot less damage than driving in the sun without gloves does (and who wears gloves to drive these days?), but that’s not a good excuse to expose your nails to even more UV rays.
+It’s true that using this lamp causes a lot less damage than driving in the sun without gloves does (and who wears gloves to drive?), but that’s not a good excuse to expose your nails to even more UV rays.

 UV damage is cumulative.
 You want to do everything in your power to reduce it to the absolute minimum without compromising the quality of your life (who wants to stay trapped at home on a sunny day?).